ariecattan/ariecattan.github.io/_pages/about.md

 **News:**
+- October 2023: One paper accepted at EMNLP 2023!
 - May 2023: One paper accepeted at ACL 2023!
 - January 2023: Two papers accepted at EACL 2023!
 - Octobre 2022: One paper accepted at EMNLP 2022 and one accepted at AACL 2022!